Follow these steps to recruit a new staff member:

-Use our selection criteria template we've provided below to help you make an objective decision on the most important requirements for the candidate.
+Your selection criteria will help you make an objective decision on the most important requirements for the candidate.

-Simply take the list of selection criteria you've created and begin looking through the resumes for people who have your most highly valued criteria – such as specific qualifications or experience.
+Look through the resumes for people who have your most highly valued criteria.

 - Does this person have the skills, qualifications, attitude and experience to perform well in this job?

 - Will they fit in with other employees and the culture of the company?

 - Do the candidate's goals match what your business can offer and what it has planned for the future?